meta-is-beta/horadric-helper/README.md

 **Notes**
 - This library supports only newer browsers such as Chrome, Firefox or Opera.
 IE11 is **not** supported.
-- There is also unminified version of JS available under `horadric-helper-poe.umd.js`.
+- There is also non-minified version of JS available under `horadric-helper-poe.umd.js`.
-- There are source-map files for both minified and normal versions.
+- There are source-map files for both minified and non-minified versions.

 ## Html Components
 Package `horadric-helper-poe` contains 2 components:
-- `<poe-item>` - Can render equipment, gems, jewels, flasks, currency and maps
+- `<poe-item>` - This component can render equipment, gems, jewels, flasks, currency and maps
-- `<poe-passive>` - Can render passives, including ascendancy nodes
+- `<poe-passive>` - This component can render passives, including ascendancy nodes

 To activate components you need to assign `reference` prop to them.
 This will allow you to later load configuration object for that reference.